swrjsingh/Envision2025MenteesTasks/Exercise1/recipes/mentor-classic-carbonara.md

 - Use pasta water to adjust consistency
 - Serve immediately while hot
 - Keep stirring while adding the egg mixture to prevent scrambling
-- Use high-quality Pecorino Romano cheese for the best flavor
+- Use high-quality Pecorino Romano cheese for the best flavor.
 - Cook the guanciale until crispy for a rich, authentic taste

 - Tip: Always reserve some pasta water before draining